-2The QFR is used as an input into calculations of corporate profits in the National Income and Product Accounts.
+3The QFR is used as an input into calculations of corporate profits in the National Income and Product Accounts.
 Other advantages include the fact that firms report data at the quarterly frequency, disaggregate debt by source (banks, bond markets, commercial paper, and other sources of debt), and are instructed by Census to consolidate statements domestically, in contrast with Compustat where financial statements reflect global operations.
-Section 2 provides a more detailed discussion of the dataset and its relationship to other firm-level data used in the literature.
+See Section 2 for further discussion.